arbelkf/GemAI/README.md

 **PredictCompose** – predictors that runs throw all stocks in the Nasdaq index

 ### Future improvement
-adding text analysis (NLTK) to news about stocks to help predict future values can help create a more accurate predictor
+1. adding text analysis (NLTK) to news about stocks to help predict future values can help create a more accurate predictor
+2. using 1 minute real time raw data